The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation: Details on the Methods

 \PAR{Flow training.} For a given DeepLab layer, we export the embeddings computed on all the images of the Cityscapes training set.
 The number of such datapoints depends on the stride of the layer, and amounts to 22M for a stride of 16.
 We keep 2000 of them for validation and testing, and train on the remaining embeddings for 200k iterations, with a learning rate of $10^{-4}$, and the Adam optimizer.
 Note that we can compare flow models based on how well they fit the in-distribution embeddings, and thus do not require any \ac{ood} data for hyperparameter search.

 \PAR{Layer selection.} \ac{ood} data is only required to select the layer at which the embeddings are extracted.
 The corresponding feature space should best separate \ac{ood} and \ac{id} data, such that \ac{ood} embeddings are assigned low likelihood.
 We found that it is critical to extract embeddings before ReLU activations, as some dimensions might be negative for all training points, thus making the training highly unstable.
-We show in Table~\ref{tab:learned:layers} the \ac{ap} on the Fishyscapes OoD validation set for different layers.
-We first observe that the best performing layers of the learned and kNN embedding densities are different.
-This might be explained by the fact that some layers, particularly the ones deeper into the network, as noted by~\cite{Lee2018-si}, map \ac{id} images to simpler unimodal distrbutions that more easily approximated by the kNN kernel, while this does not matter much for a normalizing flow given the higher complexity that it can model.
+We show in Table~\ref{tab:learned:layers} the \ac{ap} on the FS Lost \& Found validation set for different layers.
+We first observe that we did not achieve training convergence for those layers that showed best results in the k\ac{nn} method.
+This may be due to the high dimensionality of these layers, and/or because the flow is not well suited to approximate these distributions.
 We also notice that overall layers in the encoder middle flow work best, while Mukhoti \& Gal~\cite{Mukhoti2018-af} insert dropout layers at this particular stage.
-While we do not know the reason behind this design decision, we hypothesize the they found these layers to best model for the epistemic uncertainty.
+While we do not know the reason behind their design decision, we hypothesize the they found these layers to best model the epistemic uncertainty.

-\PAR{Effect of input preprocessing.} As previously reported by~\cite{Liang2017-mj, Lee2018-si}, we observe that this simple input preprocessing brings substantial improvements to the detection score on the test set.
+\PAR{Effect of input preprocessing.} As previously reported by~\cite{Liang2017-mj,Lee2018-si}, we observe that this simple input preprocessing brings substantial improvements to the detection score on the test set.
 We show in Table~\ref{tab:learned:noise} the AP for different noise magnitudes $\epsilon$.